PierreGuyot/apf/README.md

 ## Goals

-Generate quickly an anatomical pathology report in a clean, standardized format.
+Generate quickly an anatomical pathology report in a clean, standardized format in multiple languages (FR and EN for now).

 For that: